Adelaide Clemens: Career

 The next year, Clemens starred in Camilla Dickinson (2012), an adaptation of Madeleine L'Engle's 1951 novel.
 She starred as teenager Heather Mason in the horror film Silent Hill: Revelation 3D (2012).
 Also that year, Clemens played a lead role as the young suffragette Valentine Wannop in Parade's End (2012), a television mini-series adaptation of the Ford Madox Ford tetralogy co-produced by HBO and BBC Two.
 She also appeared in the horror film No One Lives (2012).

 The following year, she appeared in The Great Gatsby (2013), based on F. Scott Fitzgerald's novel of the same name, playing Catherine, the sister of Myrtle Wilson.
 On television, Clemens began starring as Tawney Talbot in the 2013 Sundance Channel series, Rectify.

+In 2017, starred in Rabbit, supernatural horror film, written and directed by Luke Shanahan and produced by David Ngo.

 In 2020, Clemens took a starring role in the CBS drama Tommy.